 The instructions provided below pertain to the installation of the first wall anchor and the assembly of the mast, assuming that the first component of the vertical mast has already been installed on that of the base unit, for the first leveling procedure of the machine.
-Bear in mind that in order to prevent it from tipping over, the first wall anchor must be implemented at a maximum height of 24.6 ft for the MC4000TP and the MC3000TP from the ground.
+Bear in mind that in order to prevent it from tipping over, the first wall anchor must be implemented at a maximum height of 24.61 ft from the ground.